Agi Pratama

-Agi Pratama (born 17 March 1996, in Banjarmasin) is an Indonesian professional footballer who plays as a forward and attacking midfielder for Liga 2 club Nusantara United.
+Agi Pratama (born 17 March 1996, in Banjarmasin) is an Indonesian professional footballer who plays as a forward and attacking midfielder.

 Club career

 PS Barito Putera

 Agi is the youngest player in the PS Barito Putera squad.
 He played his first match in the 2015 Indonesia Super League as a substitute and scored of goal for a Barito Putera 2-0 win over Persela Lamongan after Talaohu Musafri also scored at the end of the game.

 In the 2016 season, in the second half, Agi replaced Paulo Sitanggang and scored against Persegres Gresik United.

 PSPS Pekanbaru

 In half season of Indonesian Liga 1 2017 edition, he has been loaned from Barito to PSPS Pekanbaru.

 PSS Sleman

 Agi move from PSPS to PSS in round of 16 of 2017 Liga 2 seasons, because coach Freddy Muli want to enhance strikers in his team squad.

 In the match against Cilegon United, Agi give one assist, and match end in draw 2-2.